BKK31/pixel-gallery/README.md

 ## 📖 About

 **Pixel Gallery** is a sleek, privacy-focused gallery application designed to provide a premium user experience.
 It leverages the power of **Material You** dynamic theming to adapt to your device's wallpaper, ensuring a seamless and personalized look.
-From managing your photo albums to viewing motion photos, Pixel Gallery creates a beautiful home for your memories.
+From managing your photo albums to viewing motion photos and map locations, Pixel Gallery creates a beautiful home for your memories.

 ## ✨ Features

 - **🎨 Material You Design** - Fully adapts to your device's system colors (Android 12+).
 - **📂 Smart Organization** - Automatically categorizes your media into Albums, Recents, and Videos.
 - **🗑️ Recycle Bin** - Safely recover deleted photos and videos or permanently remove them.
-- **🎞️ Motion Photos** - View the video component of your motion photos (Live Photos) locally.
+- **🎞️ Motion Photos** - Detects and plays the video component of Motion Photos (Live Photos).
+- **📍 Location Map** - View exactly where your photos were taken on an interactive OpenStreetMap.
+- **📷 EXIF Details** - View detailed camera metadata (Model, Aperture, ISO, Shutter Speed).
 - **⚡ Fast & Responsive** - Built with performance in mind using Flutter's rendering engine.
 - **🔒 Privacy First** - Your photos stay on your device.
 No cloud uploads, no tracking.